NQCD/NQCDynamics.jl/docs/src/index.md

 ### How to use this documentation

-The first page to read is the [Getting started](@ref) section which walks through all the ingredients needed to perform a simple classical dynamics simulation.
+The first page to read is the [Getting started](@ref) section which walks through all the ingredients needed to perform a conventional classical molecular dynamics simulation.
 After this, the reader is free to explore at their leisure since everything else builds directly upon sections from the [Getting started](@ref) page.